devisscher/NextBlog/pages/extras/recipes/asian-chicken.md

 In a ziploc bag, mix the ingredients and the chicken and marinate up to 4 hours.

-Cook in a non stick pan, until the sauce has thickened and the chicken is ready.
+Cook in a non stick pan on medium heat, until the sauce has thickened and the chicken is ready.

+Serve with vermicelli or buckwheat noodles and a green vegetable such as brocoli or bok choy.